-The Office of Multicultural Programs offers Through the Wire, the College's diversity lecture series and, since 2014, the Emmanuel College Class of 1971 has, through the Office of Development and Alumni Relations, the Dorothy Day Lecture Series, to honor liberal arts as the foundation and inspiration for meaningful social action.
+The Center for Diversity, Equity and Inclusion (CDEI) offers Through the Wire, the College's diversity lecture series and, since 2014, the Emmanuel College Class of 1971 has, through the Office of Development and Alumni Relations, the Dorothy Day Lecture Series, to honor liberal arts as the foundation and inspiration for meaningful social action.

 The Wyant Lecture Series features speakers in the humanities, history and the arts.
 This endowed professorship was established by the late Louise Doherty Wyant '63 and her husband, Dr. James Wyant, in honor of Sister Anne Cyril Delaney, SND.
 Sister Anne Cyril was a professor of English at Emmanuel for 26 years.
 Through her teaching and her intellectual breadth, Sister Anne Cyril exemplified the values and relevance of the humanities and had a profound influence on generations of students.